PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 ### Winston!
 Stand up!

-Create a file `serverLogger.ts` in the `src` directory.
+Create a file `logger.ts` in the `src` directory.

 Inside it, export a [winston](https://github.com/winstonjs/winston) logger with the following properties:
-- The output format must be: `"[{timestamp}] [{severity}]": {message}`
+- An output format like this: `"[{timestamp}] [{severity}]": {message}`
-- Logs must be written to the standard output and the file `/var/log/api.log`
+- Write logs to the standard output and the file `/var/log/api.log`
-- Logs written in standard output must be colored
+- [Colorize the logs](https://github.com/winstonjs/winston#colorizing-standard-logging-levels) written in standard output

-Winston works with a [transport system](https://github.com/winstonjs/winston/blob/2.4.0/docs/transports.md), this way you can use multiple transport at the same time.<br>
+Winston works with a [transport system](https://github.com/winstonjs/winston/blob/master/docs/transports.md), this way you can use multiple transport at the same time.<br>
-It also sorts logs following a [severity system](https://github.com/winstonjs/winston/tree/2.x#logging-levels).
+It also sorts logs following a [severity system](https://github.com/winstonjs/winston/tree/master#logging-levels).

 > A good practice consist of saving errors logs in a file `/var/log/error.log`
 > to easily find issues later 💯